Permabond 2050 semi-flexible cyanoacrylate 85D fast adhesive 20g

 21,18 € Tax incl.

-Permabond 2050 is a semi-flexible cyanoacrylate adhesive designed for bonds that must withstand impact, vibration and thermal cycling.
-Its 85D hardness places it between rigid cyanos and fully flexible ones, offering superior gap filling and improved peel resistance compared to standard grades.
-It is the right choice when you need cure speed and the joint will work under dynamic conditions or on substrates of different natures.
+Permabond 2050 is a semi-flexible cyanoacrylate adhesive with 85D hardness, designed for joints that must absorb impact, vibration and thermal cycling without cracking.
+It combines the fast cure speed characteristic of cyanoacrylates (10–15 second working time) with flexibility superior to standard grades, making it the right choice when the bond will work under dynamic conditions or between substrates of very different natures.

 Technical specifications